nkruk/nkruk.github.io/_posts/2021-04-04-scaffolding-models-from-an-ERD.markdown

 We need `product_variation_options` as a junction or cross-reference entity in order to associate each variation with a number of `product_attribute_options`.
 One may ask what's the point of having a `product_variation` table to begin with.
 Why can't we simply assert that a `product` `has_many` `product_attribute_options`.
 Well, on one hand imagine a product has lots of attributes attached to it.
 Then you would need to set all the options when creating it.
 If we bundle them then it's a matter of selecting the variation (i.e: Red large V neck).
 And on the other hand, it's a handy way of retrieving data from different products that may have the same set of `product_attribute_options`.
 Of course you can always get that same data by adding several options to a search filter, but I think it's cleaner to have a separate variation entity.

 In any case, and to come back to the topic at hand, junction or cross-reference entitities like the ones we would put in a `through:` association like the one above do not need a scaffold.
-(The reason why I'm using `has_many :through` instead of `has_and_belongs_to_many` is for another post).
+(The reason why I'm using `has_many :through` instead of `has_and_belongs_to_many` comes from [here][why-not-to-use-has-and-belongs-to-many]).

 B.- For models that will become [`nested attributes`][nested-attributes] of parent models.